wigginst/www-1/docs/source/storm.rst

    :alt: Storm
    :width: 400

 Apache Storm is a distributed stream processing engine.
-Storm creates a directed acyclic graph (DAG) which consists of "sprouts" and "bolts" graph verticies which handle the streaming and processing of data.
-As Storm processes continuing streaming data, it is configured to run infinietely until explicitly terminated.
+Storm creates a directed acyclic graph (DAG) which consists of "spout" and "bolt" graph vertices which handle the streaming and processing of data.
+As Storm processes continuous streaming data, it is configured to run infinitely until explicitly terminated.

-These are the things we will look at in this Tutorial.
+These are the things we will look at in this tutorial:

-* Word Count program
+* WordCount program
 * Download Apache Storm and set it up on your machine
-* Run Word Count
+* Run WordCount

-Word Count example
+WordCount example
 ------------------

-Word count is a simple streaming example where storm keeps track of the words and their counts streaming in.
+WordCount is a simple streaming example where Storm is used to keep track of the words and their counts streaming in.
 This example is included in the Storm distribution.
-The source code of the example can be found in
+The source code can be found in

 examples/storm-starter/src/jvm/storm/starter/WordCountTopology.java